-Prior service members who have more than 180 days in military service may have a wish to discuss with a Guard recruiter the ranks issued and what rank you should enlist in National Guard service.
+Prior service members who have more than 180 days in military service may wish to discuss with a Guard recruiter the ranks issued and what rank you should enlist in National Guard service.
 However, those requirements may be changed or adjusted depending on modifications or updates in military service regulations.

 It’s Basic Combat Training during the summer.
 Parental consent in writing is required.

 Generally speaking, Army Guard time commitments are described as one weekend per month along with a two-week training period each year.
 For most of the training weekends, you’ll be with them Saturday and Sunday only, though occasionally you’ll be asked to report for duty on a Friday night.

 The training is known as “Annual Training” and may require slightly longer times depending on the nature of your military job.
 Other considerations may apply, especially in times when the state requires the activation of Army Guard units.